What Makes a Vapor Barrier Different than a Vapor Retarder?

 Types of Under-Slab Vapor Barriers

 Vapor barriers are necessary for highly sensitive buildings where moisture prevention is central to the integrity of the facility and its components.
-Buildings that utilize humidity controls and/or moisture-sensitive flooring materials can benefit greatly from utilizing an under-slab vapor barrier rather than a retarder.
+Buildings that utilize humidity controls, and moisture-sensitive flooring materials, and/or store moisture-sensitive goods in contact with the slab’s surface can benefit greatly from utilizing an under-slab vapor barrier rather than a retarder.
 Even projects that are not considered highly sensitive should often receive a vapor barrier, and because there is typically minimal additional cost involved in upgrading these products, barriers have become the rule rather than the exception.

-How to Install a Vapor Barrier or Vapor Retarder
+How to Install an Under-Slab Vapor Barrier or Vapor Retarder

 Foundation slabs require vapor barriers to help prevent the unchecked infiltration and accumulation of both water vapor and other possible soil gases.
 ASTM E1643, as noted above, provides details on how to properly install vapor barriers under slabs.
 Although fill layers are occasionally placed between the vapor barrier and the slab, vapor barriers are typically placed over the capillary break (if specified) and directly beneath the slab.

 A vapor barrier should be installed under the concrete slab of any basement with a capillary break underneath it.
-This allows for the basement to remain dry as the below-grade capillary break drains liquid away from the enclosure while the vapor barrier inhibits vapor diffusion.
-Additionally, basement walls may need to receive both a waterproofing system and a vapor barrier for similar reasons.
-These systems are particularly important for conditioned basements where insulation-- such as rigid (e.g. EPS) or spray foam systems-- may be installed and which will need to remain dry in order to be maximally effective.
+This allows for the basement to remain dry as the below-grade capillary break drains liquid away from the enclosure while the vapor barrier inhibits vapor diffusion (and a high water table or other unique site conditions may necessitate a waterproofing membrane as well).
+Additionally, basement walls may need to receive both a drainage layer, waterproofing system, and a vapor barrier for similar reasons.
+These systems are particularly important for conditioned basements where insulation-- such as rigid (e.g., EPS) or spray foam systems-- may be installed and which will need to remain dry in order to be maximize effectiveness.

-Most crawl spaces will have dirt floors, especially in homes, which naturally absorb moisture.
-Consulting a professional to find the best vapor barrier and proper installation process is key to preventing moisture build up in these spaces.
+Most crawl spaces will have dirt floors, especially in homes, and thus a “direct line” to the moisture stored therein.
+Consulting a professional to find the best vapor barrier and proper installation process is key to taking the ground out of play and help prevent moisture-related issues in crawl spaces.

-Distinguishing the relationship between vapor barriers and vapor retarders has been complicated by ever-changing practices and standards in the building industry.
-Codes are constantly being updated and terminology is often misused, causing people to interpret them in a variety of ways.
-However these terms are interchanged, it should be understood that vapor barriers are considered to be the most effective product for under slab applications, and are recommended over vapor retarders applications where vapor protection is important.
+Distinguishing between vapor barriers and vapor retarders has been complicated by ever-changing practices and standards in the building industry.
+Codes are constantly being updated and terminology often used in above-grade applications does not perfectly translate into below-grade applications, and vice versa.
+It should be understood that (under-slab) vapor barriers (0.01 perms) are considered to be the most effective product for under slab applications, and they are recommended over (under-slab) vapor retarders in applications where vapor protection is important.
 There are few projects where this is not the case.

-Knowing the building design specifications and code requirements for your project will make the process of selecting a vapor barrier easier.
+Knowing the building design specifications and code requirements for your project will make the process of selecting an under-slab vapor barrier easier.
 Regardless, consulting one of our moisture protection experts will ensure that you find the product that is best suited for your building project.

 Enter your email below.